 Furthermore, this 3d printer works at a speed of 150 millimeters/second, which means you won’t be late for your next cosplay event even if you started planning late.

 - Doesn’t accept third-party filaments

 Despite the hefty price, 3D45 3d printer is a worthy option for cosplay props artists who want to get into the world of 3D printing through a fun gate.
 It may not be the ideal cosplay option for experienced makers, but definitely a versatile and safe option for beginners.

 4. Anycubic Mega S: Best Budget Pick

 Looking for a more affordable option without compromising much?
-Well, Mega S is here to make your day.
+Well, Mega S 3d printer is here to make your day.
 For less than 300 bucks, you get a sturdy all-metal machine that integrates high-end features like a full-color touch screen, power recovery loss, and filament runout detector.